 Make it fast: Optimizations

-- To perform some conversions when reading data from buffers
+- Use compute shaders to perform some conversions when reading data from buffers

 CreatePipelineAsyncfor asynchronous pipeline creations